 Click to learn more about nutrition and the brain.

 Lack of sunlight can cause depression.
 Lightboxes, which produce wavelengths similar to those from the sun, can treat depression.
 Not all lightboxes are effective, so care is needed in choosing one.
-Light treatments are described in more detail here.

 While light is helpful for depression, it can sometimes bring about mania or mood swings.
 In contrast, total darkness at night is helpful during the manic phase of mood.
+That’s difficult to live in, but new glasses allow people to achieve the same effect while still seeing clearly at night.

 Vitamins and Supplements